 Philip Mugridge (B.A), Director of Academic Computing/I.T.S.C.
-Adele Ressler (B.A.), Graduate Student Advisor Josphat Yego (B.A., M.A., PhD.), Associate Registrar and International Student Advisor
+Adele Ressler (B.A.), Graduate Student Advisor Josphat Yego (B.A., M.A., PhD.), Director of the Office of International Student Services

-ADMISSIONS AND RETENTION
+ADMISSIONS

-- Stephen Mark Seymour (B.A., M.S.), Vice President for Enrollment Management - Lisa Lamson-Scribner (B.S., M.B.A.), Director of Marketing and Recruitment for the School of Professional Studies - Alissa Seiple (B.A.), Associate Director of Marketing, Recruitment and Communications for the School of International Leadership and Development - Rhonda Smith (B.A., M.B.A. candidate), Director of Admissions and Marketing for the Campolo School for Social Change
+Lisa Lamson-Scribner (B.S., M.B.A.), Director of Marketing and Recruitment for the School of Professional Studies

+Rhonda Smith (B.A., M.B.A.), Director of Admissions and Marketing for the Campolo School for Social Change

+David A. Urban (B.A., M.B.A.), Director of Undergraduate Admissions